 All hail the Queen of the Monsters!
-Introduced in the 1961 film of the same name directed by Ishirō Honda, this beautiful and colossal insect deity has become one of the most popular kaiju in the tokusatsu genre, starring in several of her own films and sharing the silver screen with the King of Monsters himself, Godzilla.
+Introduced in the 1961 film of the same name directed by Ishirō Honda, this beautiful and colossal insect deity is a popular kaiju in the tokusatsu genre, starring in several of her own films and sharing the silver screen with the King of Monsters himself, Godzilla.
 Never without her two priestesses, the Shobijin, the mythical Mothra serves as both a call for peaceful coexistence and a warning against the dangers of atomic weapons.
+She’s the representation of motherhood, nature and rebirth.
 She’s the ardent defender of Japan and has given her life on numerous occasions for the greater good and to keep her people from harm.
 But as time never ends, neither does Mothra, and she always returns when humanity needs her most.
 She is truly Queen of the Monsters.

 Based on the novel, The Luminous Fairies and Mothra, the 1961 film adaptation follows an international expedition to the remote and irradiated Infant Island after civilization learns of native culture living there.
 When a greedy entrepreneur, Clark Nelson, tries to exploit the island for personal gain and kidnaps the two mysterious and beautiful 12-inch Shobijin, Mothra leaves her tranquil island and sets off towards Tokyo to rescue her loyal priestesses.